Have Questions?

 Saint Johns Riverside Hospital is 2.7 miles from New Rochelle, NY

-Saint Johns Riverside Hospital has been dedicating its services and programs to helping people who are struggling with alcohol and drug addiction in New Rochelle, NY. and within the surrounding area.
+Saint Johns Riverside Hospital has been dedicating its services and programs to helping people who are struggling with alcohol and drug addiction in New Rochelle, New York and within the surrounding area.

 Saint Johns Riverside Hospital offers a wide variety of treatment and rehabilitation methods, including inpatient treatment facilities, detoxification centers, outpatient substance abuse counseling, long term addiction treatment facilities, short term drug abuse treatment and more.
 Saint Johns Riverside Hospital also believes that it is vital that it offers specific services to ensure that its clients get the results that they want.
 This is why Saint Johns Riverside Hospital is specialized in dialectical behavior therapy, contingency management/motivational incentive, brief intervention approach, rational emotive behavioral therapy, behavior modification, group therapy, among other programs.